jtsage/jtsage-datebox/docs/api/calFormatter.md

 {% endhighlight %}

+The function can return either just a String/Number, *or* an object of the type:

+{% highlight js %}

+{
+	"text": "Text or HTML to display",
+	"class": "myClass1 myClass2" // List of classes to add to grid box }

+{% endhighlight %}

+The return value is parsed for each value, so you can return an object only where necessary if you prefer.
 As usual, the easiest method of passing the function in is as a reference.
 This sample function will italicize the "tens" dates (10 - 19) - although it is pretty much useless, it gives the idea:

 {% highlight js %}
 window.myFormatter = function( date ) {
 	if ( date.Date > 9 && date.Date < 20 ) {
+		return {
-		return "<i>" + date.Date + "</i>";
+			text: "<i>" + date.Date + "</i>",
+			"class": "makeItRed"
+		};
 	} else {
 		return date.Date;
 	}